Sangeetha-007/Student-Grades-Prediction/README.md

 <img width="489" height="477" alt="__results___34_0" src="https://github.com/user-attachments/assets/beb5adc1-337c-44a7-a906-d98d7a0cb557" />

 ## Modeling
-* Linear Regression: All columns were passes in.
+* Linear Regression: All columns were passed in.
 Non numeric values were converted to integers.
+Correlation heatmap was used to determine which features to be used.
 * Neural Network: All columns were used for the Neural Network: numeric, ordinal and nominal.
+Ordinal values were used through the Ordinal Encoder.

 ## Results